TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/skills.md

-{% extends "base.html" %}

-{% block pageContent %}
-{{super()}}
+# Skills and Backgrounds

 Skills and backgrounds are the cornerstone to character development and growth in Simply Roleplaying.
 Where stats represent the intrinsic attributes of a character (their strength, speed, etc.), skills and backgrounds represent the training and expertise that same character has gained over time. **Skills** represent the individual trained abilities and **backgrounds** represent broad mastery gained by combining several mastered skills together.

 ## Honing your Skills

 A character's proficiency with the skills they know is represented by a die; four sided through twelve sided.
 The more proficient a character is with a skill the higher the die level of the die in question.
 A character who has a die level of one in a skill is considered to understand the bare minimum, where a character who has a d12 in a skill is considered to have mastered that skill.
-[If you're not familiar with the concept of die levels you can read about them here]({{url_for('index')}}).
+[If you're not familiar with the concept of die levels you can read about them here](/).

-As stated in [character creation]({{url_for('startingCharacterCreation')}}), characters in Simply Roleplaying can start anywhere from seasoned adventurers to fledgling recruits, brimming with potential. **Potential** is a measure of your character's ability to learn new skills or grow existing skills, given a competent teacher and time to learn.
-During [character creation]({{url_for('startingCharacterCreation')}}), the gamemaster will allot all of their players with a standard amount of potential to start the game with.
-Additional potential is earned from [milestones]({{url_for('milestones')}}), which are typically awarded at the end of each session.
+As stated in [character creation](/character/), characters in Simply Roleplaying can start anywhere from seasoned adventurers to fledgling recruits, brimming with potential. **Potential** is a measure of your character's ability to learn new skills or grow existing skills, given a competent teacher and time to learn.
+During [character creation](/character/), the gamemaster will allot all of their players with a standard amount of potential to start the game with.
+Additional potential is earned from [milestones](/character/milestones/), which are typically awarded at the end of each session.

 ### Spending Potential